-The expertise provided by CSIRO was critical to the development of the 3D fabric
+The expertise provided by CSIRO was critical to the development of the 3D fabric technology in the market place, and expanded the Australian innovation into other Kimberly-Clark markets around the world.

 Based on the above, ACIL Allen proposes that the attribution of identified benefits for this case study should be split evenly between CSIRO, Textor Technologies and Kimberly-Clark.